-The aim of the approach is to overlap the above four tasks to reduce idle time on computing resources on the server and devices as well as idle network resources.
-Since this approach does not reduce the actual computation and communication time in each task, it needs to balance the time required by the four tasks to avoid straggler tasks from increasing the overall training time.
-For example, in FL the device-side compute-intensive task is most time-consuming, while the other three tasks consume relatively less time.
+The approach aims to overlap the above-mentioned four tasks to reduce idle time on computing resources on the server and devices as well as idle network resources.
+Since this approach does not reduce the computation and communication time of each task, it needs to balance the time required by the four tasks to avoid straggler tasks from increasing the overall training time.
+For example, in FL, the device-side compute-intensive task is the most time-consuming, while the other three tasks require relatively less time.
 In this case, overlapping the four tasks will not significantly reduce the overall training time.
-Therefore, it is more suitable to split the DNN and divide the training task across the server and the devices (similar with the previous works \cite{DBLP:journals/corr/abs-2004-12088,DBLP:journals/corr/abs-2107-04271}).
+Therefore, it is more appropriate to split the DNN and divide the training task across the server and the devices (similar to previous works \cite{DBLP:journals/corr/abs-2004-12088,DBLP:journals/corr/abs-2107-04271}).
 In addition, since the output of each DNN layer has a variable size, different split points of the DNN will result in different volumes of transmitted data.
-Thus, changing the splitting point based on the computing resources and bandwidth can also balance the I/O-intensive tasks with compute-intensive tasks.
+Thus, changing the split point based on the computing resources and bandwidth can also balance the I/O-intensive tasks with compute-intensive tasks.
 The selection of the best splitting point is presented in Section~\ref{subsec:optimise}.

-Splitting neural networks does not affect model accuracy, since it does not alter computations rather the resource on which they are executed.
-In FL, each device $k$, where $k=1,2,...,k$, trains a complete model $M^k$. \PipeLearn\ splits $M^k$ to a device-side model $M^{c_k}$ and a server-side model $M^{s_k}$ represented as:
+Splitting DNNs does not affect model accuracy, since it does not alter computations but rather the resource on which they are executed.
+In FL, each device $k$, where $k=1,2,...,K$, trains a complete model $M^k$. \PiPar\ splits $M^k$ to a device-side model $M^{c_k}$ and a server-side model $M^{s_k}$ represented as:

-where the binary operator $\oplus$ stacks the layers of two partitions of a deep learning model as a complete model.
+where the binary operator $\oplus$ stacks the layers of two partitions of a DNN as a complete DNN.

 There are $k$ pairs of $\{M^{c_k}, M^{s_k}\}$, where $M^{c_k}$ is deployed on device $k$ while all of $M^{s_k}$ are deployed on the server.
-This is different from SL and SFL where only one model is deployed on the server side.
+This is different from SL and SFL where only one model is deployed on the server-side.
 Assume the complete model $M^k$ contains $Q$ layers, $M^{c_k}$ contains the initial $P$ layers and $M^{s_k}$ contains the remaining layers, where $1 \leq P \leq Q$.

-Splitting the neural network maintains the consistency of the training process and does not change the model accuracy (refer to Appendix~A in Supplementary Material).
+Splitting the DNN maintains the consistency of the training process and does not change the model accuracy; this is demonstrated in Section~\ref{subsec:split-nn}.

-\subsubsection{Phase 2 - Training Stage Reordering}
+\subsubsection{Phase 2 - Training stage reordering}